The IRS Data Retrieval Tool is a new, electronic tool which imports your filed tax information directly into the FAFSA application.

 How can I learn more about specific financial aid policies?

 All of the financial aid policies for this award year can be found in the Financial Aid Handbook.
-Click here to view the Graduate or Undergraduate Financial Aid Handbook.
+Click here to view the Undergraduate or Graduate Financial Aid Handbook.